Michael F. Maloney

 Address: 1701 Pennsylvania Ave NW, Suite 200, Washington, DC 20006View PDF

-Mike is a leading expert in forensic accounting investigations, white-collar criminal and civil defense, and other matters involving complex accounting, auditing, financial reporting and fraud issues.
+Mike is a leading expert in forensic accounting investigations, white‐collar criminal and civil defense, and other matters involving complex accounting, auditing, financial reporting, and fraud issues.
 Mike served as Chief Accountant of the Division of Enforcement for the U.S. Securities and Exchange Commission from 2014 to 2018.
-Prior to his work at the SEC, Mike’s practice involved corporate, individual, and governmental clients and their counsel across a wide range of industries including work on SEC/DOJ investigations, fraud and embezzlement matters, complex litigation matters, and as an external auditor.
-He has testified as an expert, supported complex settlement and regulatory negotiations, and provided on-site support during depositions and trial.
-Mike also has experience assessing and testifying to financial damages in commercial litigation matters.
-Early in his career, Mike completed a 3-year assignment providing external audit and consulting services in Eastern Europe.
+Prior to his work at the SEC, Mike’s practice involved serving corporate, individual, and regulatory clients and their counsel across a wide range of industries, including work on SEC, PCAOB, and DOJ investigations, fraud and embezzlement matters, complex litigation matters, and practicing as an external auditor.
+He has testified as an expert, supported complex regulatory and settlement negotiations, and provided on‐site support during depositions and trial.
+Mike also has experience testifying to financial damages in commercial litigation matters, and earlier in his career completed a 3‐year assignment providing external audit and consulting services in Eastern Europe.

 Mike served as an Adjunct Professor in the McDonough School of Business at Georgetown University, teaching MBA coursework in Forensic Accounting.
 He is a Certified Public Accountant, Certified in Financial Forensics, and a Certified Fraud Examiner.